Undergraduate Academic Information

 - The Bachelor of Science degree in Biochemistry, Biology, Business Administration, Computer Science, Human Services, and Kinesiology;

 - The Bachelor of Music degree.

-The undergraduate evening degree programs at Notre Dame de Namur University are upper-division programs designed to enable career-oriented working adults to complete a Bachelor's Degree in the evening.
+The Professional Studies/Evening Programs at Notre Dame de Namur University are upper-division programs designed to enable career-oriented working adults to complete a Bachelor's Degree in the evening.
 Majors in Computer Science and Psychology are offered in the regular 15-week fall and spring semesters.
 Majors in Business Administration, Human Services, and Liberal Studies are offered in six 7-week terms in the fall, spring, and summer.
 Only students accepted into the Accelerated programs may enroll in 7-week Accelerated courses; however, Accelerated Program students may enroll concurrently in 15-week semester courses.
 Evening classes generally meet one night per week.
 Students should consult with their advisors regarding the availability and scheduling of Core Curriculum courses in the evening.